sodascience/metasyn/docs/source/developer/contributing.rst

 Feedback, suggestions and issues:
 ---------------------------------
 If you encounter a bug or have a feature request, you can report it in the `issue tracker <https://github.com/sodascience/metasyn/issues>`_.
 Detailed bug reports and well-defined feature requests are highly appreciated.
 Additionally, you can help us by leaving suggestions or feedback on how to enhance ``metasyn`` on the project's `GitHub repository <https://github.com/sodascience/metasyn>`_.
-More information on getting in touch with us can be found on our :doc:`contact page </about/contact>`.
+More information on getting in touch with us can be found on our :ref:`contact page <contact us>`.

 .. image:: https://img.shields.io/badge/GitHub-blue?logo=github&link=https%3A%2F%2Fgithub.com%2Fsodascience%2Fmetasyn
    :alt: GitHub Repository Button